Search visibility monitoring workflow for UAE websites

 What to do

-Start with a public website scan.
-Radar checks how the site is structured, which pages and hubs are visible, where discovery may be blocked, and what should be fixed first.
-This gives the team a practical baseline before reacting to traffic or ranking changes.
+A grounded search visibility monitoring workflow starts with a clear diagnostic layer.
+The free Radar scan checks how a public website is structured, which pages and hubs are visible, where discovery is blocked, and what should be fixed first.
+That gives teams a practical starting point instead of relying on isolated metrics.

 What to keep in mind